willettjf/willettjf.github.io/index.md

 ## About Me

-I am a Ph.D.
-Student at the University of Missouri School of Journalism.
-My expected graduation is May 2025.
+**I am on the academic job market seeking a position that starts Fall 2025.** I plan to graduate with a Ph.D. in Journalism from the Missouri School of Journalism with an emphasis in strategic communication in May 2025.

 ## Research Interests